BelfordZ/open-rpc-flow/README.md

 # Flow Execution Engine

 A flexible and type-safe execution engine for JSON-RPC based workflows.
-This engine allows you to define complex flows of operations including requests, transformations, conditions, and loops, with full support for data dependencies, parallel execution, and error handling.
+This engine allows you to define complex flows of operations including requests, transformations, conditions, and loops, with full support for data dependencies, execution optimization, and error handling.

 ## Features

 - 🔄 **JSON-RPC Request Handling**: Execute JSON-RPC 2.0 requests with automatic request ID management and error handling
-- 🔀 **Flow Control**: Support for conditional execution, loops, and parallel processing with proper variable scoping
+- 🔀 **Flow Control**: Support for conditional execution and loops with proper variable scoping
 - 🔄 **Data Transformation**: Transform data between steps using map, filter, reduce, and other operations
 - 📊 **Expression Evaluation**: Dynamic expression evaluation with support for template literals and object paths
 - 🔗 **Dependency Resolution**: Automatic handling of data dependencies between steps
 - 🎯 **Type Safety**: Written in TypeScript with comprehensive type definitions
-- ⚡ **Parallel Execution**: Automatic parallel execution of independent steps
 - 🔍 **Error Handling**: Detailed error reporting, validation, and graceful error recovery
 - 🌍 **Context Management**: Global context available to all steps with proper scoping
 - 📦 **Batch Processing**: Support for processing data in configurable batch sizes